Lateralization of brain function: Touch

+Motor system

+Voluntary movement is lateralized to the contralateral motor cortex, so the right hemisphere controls the left side of the body, while the left hemisphere controls the right side.

+In the two lateral pathways, the corticospinal tract is responsible for control of distal muscles and begins at the contralateral motor cortex or contralateral somatosensory areas, and decussates between the medulla and spinal cord.
+The rubrospinal tract responsible for distal muscle and posture begins at the contralateral red nucleus and quickly decussates in the pons.

+In the four ventromedial pathways, the vestibulospinal tract responsible for head balance begins at the ipsilateral vestibular nucleus of the medulla and splits into a bilateral and ipsilateral path.
+The bilateral path controls neck and back muscles for head balance, while the ipsilateral path maintains upright posture of the legs.
+The tectospinal tract responsible for orienting the head toward sensory stimuli begins at the contralateral superior colliculus and quickly decussates at the red nucleus.
+The reticulospinal tracts responsible for controlling muscles against gravity begin at the ipsilateral reticular formation and do not decussate.

 Value systems

 Rather than just being a series of places where different brain modules occur, there are running similarities in the kind of function seen in each side, for instance how right-side impairment of drawing ability making patients draw the parts of the subject matter with wholly incoherent relationships, or where the kind of left-side damage seen in language impairment not damaging the patient's ability to catch the significance of intonation in speech.
 This has led British psychiatrist Iain McGilchrist to view the two hemispheres as having different value systems, where the left hemisphere tends to reduce complex matters such as ethics to rules and measures, and the right hemisphere is disposed to the holistic and metaphorical.

 Clinical significance

 Depression is linked with a hyperactive right hemisphere, with evidence of selective involvement in "processing negative emotions, pessimistic thoughts and unconstructive thinking styles", as well as vigilance, arousal and self-reflection, and a relatively hypoactive left hemisphere, "specifically involved in processing pleasurable experiences" and "relatively more involved in decision-making processes".
 Additionally, "left hemisphere lesions result in an omissive response bias or error pattern whereas right hemisphere lesions result in a commissive response bias or error pattern."
 The delusional misidentification syndromes, reduplicative paramnesia and Capgras delusion are also often the result of right hemisphere lesions.